Mahmudasief/cost-sensitive-hitl-decision-systems/THREATS_AND_VALIDITY.md

 **Mitigation:**
 The objective of this study is not to model human cognition but to analyze decision-layer economics.
 Sensitivity analyses across a wide range of reviewer accuracy and cost parameters demonstrate that the qualitative findings persist across plausible operational regimes.
+Specifically, we observe consistent regime boundaries across reviewer correction probabilities ranging from 0.5 to 0.9.

 ### Assumption of Fixed Cost Parameters
 False-positive, false-negative, and review costs are treated as exogenous and fixed.